How to convert multiple workbooks or worksheets to PDF files at once in Excel?

 - The directory structure of the file can be retained by checking the The directory structure of the file is preserved when converted box;

-5. Then click OK to start converting, when all the specified Excel files have been converted to the PDF files, you can go to the specified folder to preview the converted result, see screenshots:
+5. Then click OK to start converting.
+Once all the specified Excel files are converted to PDFs, navigate to the designated folder to view the results.
+See screenshots below:

 Convert multiple worksheets from a workbook to separate PDF files with VBA code

-In some cases, you may want to convert each worksheet in the workbook to separate PDF files, if there are lots of sheets in your workbook, the below VBA code can help you to save each worksheet as a PDF file at once.
+In some cases, you may want to convert each worksheet in the workbook to separate PDF files.
+If your workbook contains many sheets, the VBA code below can help save each worksheet as a separate PDF file simultaneously.

 1. Open a workbook that you want to convert, and then hold down the ALT + F11 keys to open the Microsoft Visual Basic for Applications window.